intave/documentation/mechanics/checks-02-attackraytrace.md

 # AttackRaytrace

-`Name` AttackRaytrace<br>
+* `Name` AttackRaytrace<br>
-`Coverage` Reach and Hitbox cheats<br>
+* `Coverage` Reach and hitbox cheats<br>
-`Developers` Richy, DarkAndBlue<br>
+* `Developers` Richy, DarkAndBlue<br>
-`Since` Intave 14<br>
+* `Since` Intave 14<br>

-### How it works
+## How it works

-Before knowing how far a player is when attacking, you need to know where a player is - for the observer.
-This is an incredibly hard task, with Intave only being the second anti-cheat to implement a feasible solution to it.
+To know how far a player is hitting, we need to know the exact positions of both the attacker and the target.
+To avoid any false positives caused by latency, we need to know the positions from the perspective of the attacker.
+This is a challenging task, with Intave being the second anti-cheat to implement a feasible solution to it.

-By abusing protocol-behaviour, Intave is able to pinpoint observer entity locations with little to no deviation.
+By carefully playing the Minecraft protocol, Intave is able to pinpoint entity locations with little to no deviation.

-Now we simply re-perform the initial raytrace to verify the attack/interaction.
-While this sounds quite easy, the implementation is challengingly to say the least.
+Now we can re-perform the client's raytrace to verify the attack.
+While this whole procedure sounds easy on paper, a correct implementation must solve many challenges.
+Additionally, commonly used mods like Optifine change certain relevant aspects of the game.

-### Accuracy
+## Accuracy

-Using this technique we can detect reach down to the 15th decimal, so mathematically any reach can be detected.
-Due to certain inconsistencies, we achieve a peak accuracy of 3.001 blocks, but you should be fine with that.
+Using our techniques we are theoretically able to detect reach down to the 15th decimal.
+Due to inconsistencies in Minecraft and Optifine, we achieve a peak accuracy of 3.001 blocks.
+False positives are very unlikely.
+This check has been battle-tested on large server networks and has proven to be stable.

-### Alternatives
+## Alternatives

-To our current knowledge, no better alternative approach mitigating reach/hitbox cheats exists.<br>
+There are many other approaches to detect reach.
+All of them fail in certain areas however: Either they fail to account for latency properly, causing many false positives or allowing bypasses.
+Or wrong calculations are used to determine the player's reach.
+To our current knowledge, no better alternative approach mitigating reach and hitbox cheats exists.

-### Issues
+## Issues

 [redacted until Jan.
 2026]